 Stay away from nuts that come in tubs.
 Most of these containers are packed full of salt and sugar, meaning there’s a higher chance that you’ll end up eating a few too many.
 This could either result in you increasing your calorie intake too significantly, or throwing off your appetite for upcoming meals.

-Remember, one of the main reasons why nuts are so great is because of their healthy fat content – because of this, they can be used to satisfy cravings between meals; however, when you combine them with salt and sugar, you just want more and more.
+Remember, one of the main reasons why nuts are so great is because of their healthy fat content – because of this, they can be used to satisfy cravings between meals; however, when you combine them with salt and sugar, and the dietary meals from this company, you just want more and more.

 3. Planters Sugary Products:-